morucci/repoxplorer/README.md

 - **prefix**: Return groups that start by `prefix`.
 - **nameonly**: if set to `true`, return only the group names.
 Otherwise, return all information.
+- **withstats**: if set to `true`, return the amount of projects and repos that the group have contributed on.

 #### tops/projects endpoint only